 In 2016 to compensate officers, directors and other key service providers with equity grants, the Board approved the 2016 Omnibus Equity Incentive Plan ("2016 Plan"), which initially allowed for 4,000 shares of common stock, stock options, stock rights (restricted stock units), or stock appreciation rights to be granted by the Board in its discretion.
-This authorized amount was increased multiple times by Board resolution, most recently to 200,000 shares on January 13, 2022.
-As of March 31, 2023, there are 25,000 shares available under the 2016 Plan for future issuance; however, the Board may increase the authorized shares under the 2016 Plan each year to an amount equal to 5% of the total issued and outstanding common shares of the Company or such other amount in its reasonable discretion.
-The Board has indicated that they intend to increase the authorized shares under the 2016 Plan in 2023.
+This authorized amount was increased multiple times by Board resolution, most recently to 550,000 shares on May 23, 2023.
+As of June 30, 2023, there are 105,898 shares available under the 2016 Plan for future issuance; however, the Board may increase the authorized shares under the 2016 Plan each year to an amount equal to 5% of the total issued and outstanding common shares of the Company or such other amount in its reasonable discretion.